Undocumented Students

 communities icon of five persons

-Determining what to pursue after graduation is stressful for all students, however, with additional stressors such as employment barriers and fears of deportation, preparing for life after graduation can feel like the weight of the world is on your shoulders.
+Determining what to pursue after graduation is stressful for all students, however, with additional stressors such as employment barriers and the safety and wellness of yourself and your family, preparing for life after graduation can feel like the weight of the world is on your shoulders.

 It is common to have questions such as: What career or industry is best for me and supports my values?
 How can I gain experience and employment in this industry?
 Will I be able to land a job after graduation without a work permit?
 How do I apply for and fund graduate school?